jonpchin/gochess/readme.md

 <p>12.
 Configurable user settings, chess piece theme, sound toggle, chat toggle, etc.</p>
 <p>13.
 Database of over 1.8 million chess games which can be viewed by players.</p>
 <p>14.
 Player profiles to view rating and past games.</p>
 <p>15.
-Player's name now has the country flag where their IP originates from when they register</p>
+Player's name has the country flag where their IP originates from when they register</p>
+<p>16.
+Players can view on going chess games in real time as spectators</p>
+<p>17.
+Lobby and game room chat.</p>
 <br>
 <p><b>To Do List:</b></p>
 <p>1.
 Configure Twitter bot.</p>